nsinner1/nsinner1.github.io-reading-notes/Class-03.md

 The display property allows you to turn an inline element into a block-level element or vice versa, and can also be used to hide an element from the page.
     Properties: inline, block, inline-block, none

+The border-image property applies an image to the border of any box.
+It takes a background image and slices it into nine pieces.

+The box-shadow property allows you to add a drop shadow around a box.

+Create rounded corners on any box, using a property called border-radius.
+The value indicates the size of the radius in pixels.
+    Properties: border-top-right-radius, border-bottom-right-radius, border-bottom-left-radius, border-top-left-radius